Glycosmis superba

 Glycosmis superba is a plant of Borneo in the family Rutaceae.
-The specific epithet superba is from the Latin meaning "splendid", referring to the leaves.
+The specific epithet superba is from the Latin meaning 'splendid', referring to the leaves.

 Description

 Glycosmis superba grows as a shrub or small tree up to 10 m tall with a trunk diameter of up to 10 cm.
 The large leaves measure up to 33 cm long.

 Distribution and habitat

-Glycosmis superba is endemic to Borneo.
+Glycosmis superba is endemic to Borneo, where it is found in Brunei and Sarawak.
 Its habitat is forests from sea-level to 100 m altitude.